Identification

 Screening of vulnerability

 Several initiatives on vulnerability were undertaken in previous years.
 In 2008, the SAR and UNHCR agreed on standard operating procedures (SOPs) to be followed with respect to treatment of victims of Sexual and Gender-based Violence (SGBV).[2]
-These SOPs were never applied in practice, however.
+The SOPs were never applied in practice.
 A process for the revision of the SOPs has been pending since the end of 2013, which also aims to include new categories or vulnerable groups.[3]
-The revision of SGBV SOPs ended in December 2021 with their formal adoption by the SAR[4].
-However, they were neither communicated to the field SAR staff, nor implemented in practice ever since.[5]
+The revision of SGBV SOPs ended in December 2021 with their formal adoption by the SAR.[4]
+However, they were neither communicated to SAR staff working on the field, nor implemented in practice.[5]

 In April 2017, the national expert working group, headed by the State Agency for Child Protection developed a set of SOPs addressing the protection needs of all categories of unaccompanied children in Bulgaria, both migrant and asylum seekers.
 In May 2017, UNICEF communicated a concept for the establishment of interim care facility for unaccompanied children.
 Although these two documents were approved in July 2017 by the National Child Protection Council, nothing has been done by the government to forward the process.
-As of 31 December 2022 no SOPs whatsoever were implemented in practice.
+As of 31 December 2023, none among these SOPs were implemented in practice.

-Against this backdrop, BHC, UNICEF and UNHCR worked together with the Ministry of Interior on amendments of the primary and secondary immigration legislation.
-These amendments aim at creating a legally binding referral mechanism,[6] as well as a new procedure allowing for the regularisation of rejected and migrant unaccompanied children until they reach adulthood,[7] with a possibility for an indefinite extension after it on humanitarian grounds.
+Against this backdrop, BHC, UNICEF and UNHCR worked together with the Ministry of Interior on amendments of the primary and secondary migration legislation.
+These amendments’ objective was the creation of a legally binding referral mechanism,[6] as well as a new procedure allowing for the regularisation of rejected and migrant unaccompanied children until they reach adulthood,[7] with a possibility for an indefinite extension after it on humanitarian grounds.
 However, these amendments do not address the lack of identification mechanism of vulnerability at an earlier stage of the procedure and do not apply to all other categories of persons with special needs.

 EUAA, formerly – EASO, also cooperated with Bulgaria in order to improve the capacity to identify and refer vulnerable applicants and to improve exchange between relevant institutions.
 EASO’s Special Support Plan to Bulgaria was originally in place from December 2014 until June 2016, but was extended until 31 October 2018.[8]
 The identification and referral mechanism was set to build on the Quality tool for the Identification of Persons with Special Needs (IPSN).

-In the end of 2020, amendments to the law introduced a mandatory vulnerability assessment implemented by the SAR social experts with their vulnerability reports and recommendations referred to the case workers in order these circumstances to be taken into account in the decision-taking process.
-SAR social expert are also obligated to carry out a needs assessment and propose individual support plans which have to be also attached to asylum seeker’s file.[9]
-The SAR internal rules foresee that these two documents have to be added to the personal file to enable the case worker to take them into account when examining the application.
+In 2020, amendments to the law introduced a mandatory vulnerability assessment implemented by the SAR social experts with their vulnerability reports and recommendations referred to the case workers in order these circumstances to be taken into account in the decision-taking process.
+The SAR internal rules foresee that these two documents have to be added to the personal file to enable case worker to take them into account when examining the application.
 These activities have to be implemented also in the cases when the vulnerability or the special needs are established at a later stage of the asylum procedure.
-Additionally, an early identification questionnaire was created for applicants who experienced traumatising experiences in order to determine their special needs and to facilitate the referral to adequate psychological or medical care.[10]
+Additionally, an early identification questionnaire was created for applicants who experienced traumatising experiences in order to determine their special needs and to facilitate the referral to adequate psychological or medical care.[9]

-In 2022 the overall lack of due vulnerability assessment and identification remained the most significant omission during the asylum procedure.[11]
-The SAR’s social experts attended 67% of the registrations of asylum seekers.
-Out of them 28% related to cases of unaccompanied children.
-Only in 18% of all these cases the files of vulnerable asylum seekers contained vulnerability identification and needs assessment, and only in 7% of them the files contained an attached support plan.
+In 2023 the overall lack of vulnerability assessment and identification remained the most significant omission during the asylum procedure.[10]
+The SAR’s social experts attended 50% of the registrations of asylum seekers.
+Out of them 24% related to cases of unaccompanied children.
+Only in 6% of all these cases the files of vulnerable asylum seekers contained vulnerability identification and needs assessment, with an attached individual support plan.
 In none of these cases (0%) the established vulnerability was taken into account in the first instance decision.
-In the remaining 33% of the cases the registration of asylum seekers was carried out without the presence of a SAR social expert and without any guarantees for early identification of their vulnerabilities, if such existed.
-Thus, in practice the vulnerability assessment is still missing in 33% of the monitored cases.
+In the remaining 50% of the cases the registration of asylum seekers was carried out without the presence of a SAR social expert and without any guarantees for early identification of their vulnerabilities, if such existed.
+Thus, in practice the vulnerability assessment is still missing in 50% of the monitored cases.
 Additionally, needs assessment as well as planning and provision of support measures with respect to applicants with identified vulnerabilities are carried out yet sporadically than systematically.
+The SAR noted[11] that vulnerability assessments are conducted by SAR social workers as soon as possible, usually during the registration of asylum seekers, or at a later stage with the assessment attached in the applicants’ files only if they are found to have specific needs.
+In 2023, SAR social workers conducted altogether 1,405 vulnerability assessments.

-However, unaccompanied children’s files continue in many cases to lack the mandatory social report by the respective statutory child protection service from the Agency for Social Assistance (ASA).
-It has been confirmed that these reports are prepared in practice, but in the overwhelming majority of the cases they are not shared with the case workers.
+However, unaccompanied children’s files continue in many cases to lack the mandatory[12] best interest assessment and individual social report by the respective statutory child protection service from the Agency for Social Assistance (ASA).
+It has been confirmed that these reports are prepared in practice, but in the majority of the cases they are not only formal, but also not shared with SAR case workers.
 The social reports, if properly prepared and communicated, could play a vital role not only in the asylum procedure, but also after it to outline the measures which need to be taken with respect to the child depending on the outcome of the procedure – rejection or recognition.
-Such mandatory social reports with needs assessment in 2022 could be found just in 24% of the monitored children’s files[12].
-Moreover, only 1 of these reports contained a proper risk assessment, while the rest were purely formal.
+Such mandatory social reports with needs assessment were present in 86% of the monitored children’s files in 2023.[13]
+However, in 83% of these cases these reports were purely formal and with no indication that a proper best interest assessment and determination or risk mitigation measure was realised.
+The failure of the statutory social services to implement this basic safeguard vis-à-vis unaccompanied asylum seeking and refugee children have continued for over a decade.[14]

-Although still moderate, the efforts made for the vulnerability identification resulted in a notable increase in the absolute number of asylum seekers formally recognised to have special needs or vulnerabilities.
-While this concerned 797 asylum seekers in 2019; 1,259 in 2020, and 3,928 asylum seekers in 2021, the number rose to 5,482 considered as vulnerable in 2022 (27% of all new applicants).[13]
-However it has to be noted that 3,348 of them were unaccompanied children, i.e. cases where the vulnerability identification is straightforward and almost automatic as it derives from the child’s statement about his or her age, or from the identity documents, if available.
+Although moderate, the efforts made for the vulnerability identification resulted in a notable increase in the absolute number of asylum seekers formally recognised to have special needs or vulnerabilities.
+While this concerned 797 asylum seekers in 2019; 1,259 in 2020, 3,928 asylum seekers in 2021 and 5,482 considered as vulnerable in 2022, the number rose to 6,155 considered as vulnerable in 2023 (27% of all new applicants).[15]
+However it has to be noted that 3,843 of them were unaccompanied children, i.e. cases where the vulnerability identification is straightforward and almost automatic as it derives from the child’s statement about his or her age, or from the identity documents, if available.

 Source: SAR.